 Rez has mastered the fine art of tailoring his clients' desires to their own images.
 "People come in with gorgeous photos and expectations," he says.
 "But I know from having done this a long time that even though clients want these incredible transformations and big changes, it's crucial to take it slow and build up to the desired color!"
 Rez says his clients "always end up thanking [him] for talking them into starting slow because it's still shocking going from solid, natural hair to any other color."

-Remember: A jarring transition isn't a good transition.
-Especially while lightening up strands, Baumhauer lauds the power of subtlety.
+Remember: A jarring transition is more often than not, not a good transition.
+Especially if you're lightening up your strands, Baumhauer lauds the power of subtlety.
 "Sometimes a few well-placed highlights or a brightening gloss can change the hair's entire look," she says.

 4. Prepare for at-home upkeep